rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 ## Step 14: Create an Application Identity / Service Account / Non-Person Entity in Keycloak for the authdemo webpage

 1. Visit <keycloak.bigbang.dev/auth/admin>
-1. Login as a keycloak admin, using the default creds of admin:password
+1. log in as a keycloak admin, using the default creds of admin:password
 1. In the GUI:
    1. Navigate to: Manage/Groups > Impact Level 2 Authorized (double click)
       Notice the group UUID in the URL: 00eb8904-5b88-4c68-ad67-cec0d2e07aa6